rajiur/nlp-abusive-language-detection/README.md

+It was a task (assignment) for Natural Language Processing Course (Spring 2020).

 The task was to implement an abusive language classi_er using Recurrent Neural Networks (RNNs) in Python 3.

 The main modules to implement to achieve the goal of this assignment were